HorchLab/DLC-guide-for-Bowdoin-College/guides/Getting-started-DLC.md

 # Steps to use DLC on Bowdoin's HPC

 This guide was written to help with the basics of getting DLC up and running.
-For the most detailed user guide, DLC offers a very handy one located at: https://github.com/DeepLabCut/DeepLabCut/blob/main/docs/standardDeepLabCut_UserGuide.md
+For the most detailed user guide, [DLC offers a very handy one. ](https://github.com/DeepLabCut/DeepLabCut/blob/main/docs/standardDeepLabCut_UserGuide.md)

 I suggest reading through this entire Markdown and if any specific questions remain, take a look at DLC's user guide.